 But today Libya is a crippled state while the Islamic State’s territory-grabbing has inspired “provinces” there, in Egypt’s Sinai and Afghanistan.
 As it goes for Sunni supremacists, it’s a much more favorable environment to wage war on their favorite apostates.

 So now Egypt is forced to go on the offensive and it has found old enemies are now new allies.
 While Nasser and the Saudis despised one another — the Saudis hosted the anti-Nasser Muslim Brotherhood in the 1960s — now Riyadh, Abu Dhabi and Cairo are closely aligned in their hatred of Sunni supremacists.
 Together they wage a proxy war in Libya, hoping to restore order via a strongman, Khalifa Haftar.

 This is hardly the last strike against the Sunni supremacists festering in Libya.
 As the Americans care less and less about human rights, let alone intra-Arab conflicts, Egypt’s war in Libya is certain to grow.

-This article originally appeared at Geopolitics Made Super, June 29, 2017.
+This story originally appeared at Geopolitics Made Super, June 29, 2017.